 - An x-ray or CT scan taken by a pediatric radiologist

-Neuromuscular Scoliosis Treatment
+How is Neuromuscular Scoliosis treated?

 At the Spine Center, a multidisciplinary team will develop a comprehensive plan to treat all aspects of neuromuscular scoliosis and the primary neuromuscular condition.
 Although our doctors will try all non-surgical treatment options first, this type of scoliosis often requires surgery.
 We know this is a difficult option to consider, but parents can take comfort knowing that our pediatric orthopedic surgeons use the most innovative and advanced treatments available.
 Learn about diagnosis and treatment.